-10 more bold project ideas from the BFW’s “8 of March” Contest received funding and are to be realized
+10 more bold project ideas from the BFW’s “March 8” Contest received funding and are to be realized

 Another 10 original project proposals for the celebration of the 8 of March and the political, economic, scientific and cultural achievements of women will be funded by the Bulgarian Fund for Women.